- Community Gardening

 This half-day project makes gardening easier and more comfortable.
 It’s higher than most raised beds, so you don’t have to bend over quite as much, plus it has a bench on each side so you can sit while you plant, weed, and harvest.
 This is an ideal garden set-up for older gardeners, folks with back… Read more »

 This simple, inexpensive greenhouse folds down to protect your plants during early frosts and cold snaps, then can be raised up on warmer days to allow them full access to sunlight and rain.

 Capture the beauty, fragrance, and flavors of your herb garden in a classic wreath—no special skills or artistic ability required.
 Not only will it look beautiful, but you can snip herbs from it to season your favorite dishes.

-Add a touch of elegance to your straw bale garden with a simple, handsome wooden base.
+Add a touch of elegance to bales of straw used for gardening with a simple, handsome wooden base.
 We’ve added casters for easy movement, making it perfect for a deck or patio.
-Cut the lumber yourself if you have some woodworking experience, or make it easy by having the boards pre-cut at your local home improvement store….
-Read more »
+Cut the lumber yourself if you have some woodworking experience, or make it easy by having the boards pre-cut at your local home… Read more »

-When it comes to thrifty, versatile ways to garden, it’s hard to beat a straw bale garden.
+When it comes to thrifty, versatile ways to garden, it’s hard to beat gardening using a bale of straw.
 It’s inexpensive (usually well under $10), you can put it wherever you want, and it’ll eventually turn into compost – so what is your garden this year can feed your garden next year.
-How’s that for recycling?
-Many… Read more »
+How’s that for… Read more »

 Love the taste of fresh herbs?
 This vertical herb planter lets you grow them all in one convenient place – right outside your door!
 With removable shelves that can be easily left off for taller growing spaces, this simple project can be completed before lunchtime.
 We chose to build ours out of naturally long-lasting cedar,… Read more »